Cancer

 Found diagnostic marker for ALT, called APBs.
 Also showed that unknown factors in normal cells can repress ALT cancers.

 Demonstrated that ALT involves DNA recombination.
-First in the world to show this underlying mechanism.

 First in world to identify the composition of active telomerase enzyme complex in human cells.